mechcarbide/mechcarbide/content/posts/road-milling-teeth-and-picks-everything-you-need-to-know.md

   - Construction
   - Carbide
 ---
-Road milling teeth, also known as **road milling picks or cold planer teeth**, are the real workhorses behind every milling machine.
+Road milling teeth, also known as **road milling picks, road milling bits, or cold planer teeth**, are the real workhorses behind every milling machine.
 They're the parts that actually make contact with the road, cutting and breaking the surface, so the milling drum can do its job.
 In other words, the performance of your cold milling machine largely depends on the quality and condition of its milling teeth.

 ![road milling teeth](/uploads/what-is-asphalt-milling-blog-5.jpg "Road Milling Teeth")